rails/rails/guides/source/active_record_querying.md

 we want to find the client named "Andy", or if that client doesn't exist, create a client named "Andy" which is not locked.

-We can achive this in two ways.
+We can achieve this in two ways.
 The first is to use `create_with`:

 ```ruby
 Client.create_with(locked: false).find_or_create_by(first_name: 'Andy')